Thomasan1999/number-range/README.md

 ```

 ### incorporate(numberToIncorporate: number): number
-This method incorporates the number given in the argument to the range, if the number is greater than the upper bound the number is set to the upper bound in the case of the
+This method incorporates the number given in the argument to the range, if the number is greater than the upper bound the method returns the upper bound in the case of the
- number being lower than the lower bound, the number is set to the value of the lower bound, in the case of the number being in the range, the number itself is returned.
+ number to incorporate being lower than the lower bound, the method returns the lower bound, in the case of the number being in the range, the method returns the number itself.
 ```js
 new NumericRange(5, 10).incorporate(12)
 10